arbor-sim/arbor/doc/cable_cell.rst

 The reversal potential of an ion species is calculated by an optional *reversal potential mechanism*.
 If no reversal potential mechanism is specified for an ion species, the initial reversal potential values are maintained for the course of a simulation.
-Otherwise, the mechanism does the work, but it is subject to some strict restrictions.
+Otherwise, the mechanism does the work.

+but it is subject to some strict restrictions.
 Specifically, a reversal potential mechanism described in NMODL:

 * May not maintain any STATE variables.